-1.5 Interim Protective and Remedial Measures Implemented by the University
+1.5 Interim Protective and Remedial Measures Implemented by the University for Complainants and Respondents

-After receiving a report of Prohibited Conduct, the Title IX Coordinator will implement interim protective and remedial measures ("Interim Measures") while the University assesses, investigates, and resolves the report.
-Interim measures are designed to eliminate and prevent the recurrence of Prohibited Conduct, deter Retaliation, and remedy the effects of Prohibited Conduct through reasonable appropriate support services, accommodations, and other assistance.
+After receiving a report of Prohibited Conduct, the Title IX Coordinator may implement interim protective and remedial measures ("Interim Measures") while the University assesses, investigates, and resolves the report.
 Interim Measures may be implemented upon request or at the Title IX Coordinator's initiative.
 Section 2.6 of the Policy explains the availability of Interim Measures and how they are determined, implemented, and enforced.